Krosvick/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-Rock Paper Scissors game which is the first javascript project of the Odin Project.
+Rock Paper Scissors site revisited granting a basic ui to play the game and a score board to keep track of the wins.